-10 Iron Maiden Songs By Steve Harris Inspired By Movies
+Iron Maiden: 10 Songs By Steve Harris That Were Inspired By Movies

 As the driving force behind Iron Maiden, bassist Steve Harris is responsible for many of the classics in their huge back catalogue.
-There are recurring themes of death, war and running to the hills throughout the band’s 16 studio albums, and, in celebration of his birthday – he was born in London’s Leytonstone on March 12, 1956 – we’ve taken a look at 10 Harris classics inspired by the movies.
+There are recurring themes of death, war and running to the hills throughout the band’s 16 studio albums.
+Some of these cheerful topics were influenced by trips to the cinema, so here we take a look at 10 Harris classics that were inspired by movies.

 Where Eagles Dare was an 1968 action film directed by Brian G. Hutton and starred Richard Burton, Clint Eastwood and Mary Ure.
 When U.S. soldier George Carnaby (played by Robert Beatty) is captured the the German army and held captive in a mountain fortress in the Alps, British Major John Smith (Burton) and US Lieutenant Morris Schaffer (Eastwood) lead a group of soldiers on a daring parachute raid to rescue him.
 The compelling story caught the attention of Harris, who composed the first track for Iron Maiden’s 1983 album Piece Of Mind.
 Opening with some tasty stick work courtesy of Nicko McBrain – his first appearance on a Maiden album, following the departure of drummer Clive Burr – vocalist Bruce Dickinson recounts the Allies’ derring-do over a barrelling riff: ‘Bavarian alps that lay all around they seem to stare from below, the enemy lines a long time passed are lying deep in the snow’.
 Paying no mind to fans who may not have seen the film, Dickinson delivers a spoiler at the song’s climax.
 Which is nice.
 That’s said, an album highlight.